Liquid-radium/reDocs.ai/submission.md

        - these are fed into a softmax function which calculates the probability of the following word and its meaning/context with respect to the previous blocks of code
        - the decoder then has options of new words to choose from depending on the probabilities and the temperature of the attention block
     4. Maintaining context with agglomerative clustering:
-       - agglomerative clustering uses a bottom-up method of clustering which assumes all data point (code in this case) as single clusters, and combines them based on a metric of closeness (usually euclidean distance or cosine)
+       - agglomerative clustering uses a bottom-up method of clustering which assumes all data point (code in this case) as single clusters, and combines them based on a metric of closeness (usually euclidean distance or cosine value)
-       - this process continues until all data is fit under a cluster (agglomaertive clustering does hard assignment).
+       - this process continues until all data is fit under a cluster (agglomerative clustering does hard assignment).
 Some advantages of this are as follows
        - this is a method of unsupervised learning which increases effeciency of the transformer model in GPT while also reducing computation due to reduced features
        - clustering also helps in reducing overfitting, which is a common problem faced while making an accurate machine learning model
        - new features and context can be observed using the centroids or hierarchial information in the clusters by the transformers, which leads to higher accuracy